mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 It is possible to provide more than one numor as input for the transmission calculation.
 In such a case, the input workspaces are averaged.

 The output of the transmission calculation is given as a :ref:`WorkspaceGroup <WorkspaceGroup>` with a single workspace containing a single value of the calculated polarisation.

+Instead of running the transmission calculation it is also possible to either provide a workspace with a single value or a floating-point value for the transmission to the workflows that require transmission.

 Workflow diagrams and working example
 -------------------------------------